ProteinCalc Logo

 Calculate My Daily Protein

 Disclaimer: Moong dal recipes vary widely.
-A watery dal, thick dal, chilla, sprouted salad, and dry snack can have very different protein per bowl.
+A watery dal, thick dal, khichdi, chilla, sprouted salad, and dry snack can have very different protein per cooked bowl.
 This page is for nutrition education and meal planning only.
 It is not medical advice.
 For kidney disease, pregnancy, diabetes, eating disorders, or therapeutic diets, work with a physician or registered dietitian.